CzechPMDevs/BuilderTools/README.md

 > - Changed permissions prefix from `bt` to `buildertools`
 > - `//fix` command now fixes whole world asynchronously
 > - Dropped support for php 7.3 & PocketMine api versions lower than 3.16.0
+> - When you select both positions, you see how many blocks is in the selection

 ## ⬇️ Downloads: